 How aggregation works

 Municipal electricity aggregation is a form of group electricity purchasing.
-Electricity aggregation replaces your electricity supplier, and it changes the price that your utility, Eversource or National Grid, uses to calculate the supply services charges on your electricity bill.
+Electricity aggregation replaces your electricity supplier, and it changes the price that your electric utility (Eversource or National Grid) uses to calculate the Supply charge portion of your electric bill.
 In addition, aggregation can increase the amount of renewable energy in your electricity supply.
-But electricity aggregation does not replace your electric utility.
+But electricity aggregation does not replace Eversource or National Grid as your electric utility.

 Here’s how it works: